crass00/ComicStreamer/README.md

 - search result not limited to 10/20../100
 - publisher with special chars in name not recognized in entity browser
 - Remove showing null comics in table
-- Add popup to table make the thumb open the comic instead of the comic!
 - Log should be automaticlly updated
 - setup redirect with first run